fxkopp/omapsoas-prototype/README.md

     Now you should be able to see the project running at localhost:8080.

-4. Open `public/index.html` in your editor and start experimenting!
+4. Open `public` in your editor and start experimenting!

 ## Building for production